appsquickly/typhoon/README.md

 * If you want to change from one implementation to another, you need only change a single declaration.
 * Classes are easier to test, because we can supply simple mocks and stubs in place of concrete collaborators.
 Or the real collaborators, but configured to be used in a test scenario.
+(One of my design goals).
 * It promotes separation of concerns and a clear contract between classes.
 * Your app is easier to maintain and can accommodate new requirements.